Skip to main content

 Note: File “zero reports” if you didn’t collect anything in a certain jurisdiction where you’re registered with a tax permit.
 Yes, you still have to file.
 This is an obligatory check-in!

-Track sales and transaction amounts automatically with a tool like Quaderno.
+Sales tax compliance can be complex, especially across multiple states.
+Consider using a tool like Quaderno to automate tax calculation, filing, and reporting.
 This way, you’re alerted when you’re approaching a threshold.
 You’re also notified whenever tax policies change in any state, region, or country where you’re collecting sales tax.

 Note: At Quaderno we love providing helpful information and best practices about taxes, but we are not certified tax advisors.
 For further help, or if you are ever in doubt, please consult a professional tax advisor or the tax authorities.